Comanche history: Comanche and Texas

 Similar to the Spanish colonies in New Mexico, the struggling Spanish colonies in Texas barely survived Apache and Comanche hostility during the 18th century.
-In the 1770s the Spanish population of Texas was only about 3,000 although the Spanish were allied at one time or another with many of the Indian tribes of the colony.
+In the 1770s the Spanish population of Texas was only about 3,000 although the Spanish were reinforced by being allied at one time or another with many of the Indian tribes of the colony.

 The first record of the Comanche in Spanish Texas is 1743 when a scouting party visited San Antonio.
 By that time, the Comanche had already pushed the Apache off the Great Plains into southern Texas where they became the Lipan Apache, to the deserts of the southwest, or into close proximity and alliance with the Spanish in New Mexico.
 The Spanish and Lipan had initially been at war with each other but in 1749 they made peace in common accord to resist the Comanche threat.
 The peace endured only a few years.

 In Texas in the 1750s, the Comanche allied themselves with the group of tribes the Spanish called Norteños or northerners as they resided north of the Spanish settlements.
 The Norteños consisted of the Wichita, especially their sub-tribe of the Taovayas who had moved southward to the Red River valley of Oklahoma and Texas about 1750, the Tonkawa of the Texas plains and the Hasinais, the westernmost of the Caddo people.
 In 1758 a large band of Norteños, including Comanches, sacked the San Saba Mission, established by the Spanish to advance northward from San Antonio and to make Christians of the Lipan.
 In 1759, a Spanish and Indian army of more than 500 men attempted revenge for San Saba by attacking two large fortified Taovaya villages in the Red River Valley near Spanish Fort, Texas.
 They were defeated in the Battle of the Twin Villages by the Taovaya and the Comanche.